ShankarChavan/Traffic_Sign_Project/README.md

 [image9]: ./web_images/turn_left_ahead.png "Turn Left"

-The task was to buid a traffic sign recognition convolution nueral network.
+The task was to build a traffic sign recognition convolution nueral network.

 Following were the tools used to build the project.
 * python 3